Contact Me

 • Parameter 2 [optional] = Begin the copy.
 Anything will work here (literally - it doesn't matter what it is).
 If there is a second parameter on the command line, McTool will begin the Copy, McSync, or Move immediately after loading the settings file.
 Use the "Exit when finished" option in your settings file if you want it to quit when it's done processing.

-To make the most use out of this capability, create a settings file with the UI in McTool manually the first time and then edit/modify/use it as a template to create a new file as you actually need it for your process.
+To make the most use out of the command line capabilities, create a settings file with the UI in McTool manually the first time and then edit/modify/use it as a template to create new files as you actually need them for your process.You may set up desktop shortcuts with settings files to perform repetitive tasks easily.
+You can also create batch (or script) files to automate multiple copy processes.

 Filename Pattern Matching with Regular Expressions